 Today, the abandoned hospital is in poor condition, full of asbestos, broken windows, graffiti, and vandalization.
-In 2014 alone the police were dispatched to the property 28 times due to trespassing.
+Police were often dispatched to the property due to trespassing.

-But some trespass in order to ghost hunt along the property.
+But some trespass in order to ghost hunt along the property, which is rumored to be one of the most haunted places in North Carolina.
 There’s no denying an abandoned hospital is not slightly terrifying.

 Ghost stories surround the property.
 One thing all those who have explored agree on, the sounds of a crying baby.
 Windows and doors will open and shut.
 Screams, crying, slams, bangs, are also reported to be heard.

 While many lives were saved in the hospital, many were lost.
 Some spirits continue to linger here.
 One of the most popular sites for ghost hunters is the morgue, which is said to perpetually have an eerie chill despite the temperature outside.
 It’s where the most paranormal activity has been reported.